 In the late summer of 2005 Simon Taffe decided that he wanted to start a festival.
 A music obsessive and festival-goer, Simon dreamed about booking the bands he loved and presenting them at the sort of festival that he’d like to attend.
-He tried to persuade friends to join him in the new venture, but most thought him mad until he approached old friend and fellow music lover Sofia Hagberg.
-She was enthusiastic and immediately accepted Simon’s offer, quit her job and joined End Of The Road as its only employee and co-founder.
+He talked to family and friends including Jason Lehner and Philip Wicks.
+Then he approached old friend and fellow music lover Sofia Hagberg.
+She was very enthusiastic and committed immediately to starting a festival with Simon.
+A few months later she quit her job to join End of the Road as co-founder.
 Philip Wicks joined to look after the finances and provide organisational backbone.

 Today, End of The Road remains true to its initial dream: to book the bands that we love and present them in a way that respects the music and the audience.
 End Of The Road is not about any particular style of music.
 Rather it evolves depending on what excites us each year, but great songwriting has always been valued.
 You can see the evolution of the line-up here

 End Of The Road has a unique atmosphere, relaxed and friendly but serious about music.
 The site is designed in a way that we, as festival lovers, enjoy.
-The beautiful pleasure gardens at Larmer Tree are the ideal place to create a woodland wonderland, strewn with art installations and decorated spaces.
-From the start Jason Lehner has been in charge of all site decoration, so much of the End Of The Road aesthetic is his.
+The beautiful pleasure gardens at Larmer Tree form an ideal place to create a woodland wonderland, strewn with art installations and decorated spaces.
+From the start Jason Lehner has been in charge of site decoration, so much of the End Of The Road aesthetic is his.

 The EOTR Team

 James Strathallan – Director

 Polly Barker – Production Manager

 Rosanna Dean – Festival Manager

 Co-founder Sofia Hagberg retired as a director in February 2015